 Further dispersed evidence of the events leading up to and beyond the battle — such as extended lines of approach, retreat or rout — may survive beyond the defined boundary, potentially at significant distances.
 Although outside the main area of battle, and so not included in the Inventory, these can still tell us about the events and the people involved.

-Following research, we evaluate the battlefield site and reach an interim decision on its merit to the Inventory.
-This is known as an 'initial view'.
+Following research, we evaluate the battlefield site and reach an initial view on its merit to the inventory.

 If we find that the site may be of national interest, we prepare a draft Inventory description and boundary map.

-We then consult with the planning authority and the owners, where possible, about this view.
+We then consult with the planning authority and the owners, where possible, about this decision.
+We also welcome views from interested parties through our portal.

 We will also consult if we propose a change to the boundary of an existing Inventory site.